 - Thunderbolt 3.0 eGFX Dock – The Expensive but Reliable Method

-The first method, which many users out there recommend, is to get a Mini PCIe to x16 kit for installing your graphics.
+The first method many users recommend is getting a Mini PCIe to x16 kit to install your graphics.

 You can find this kit online.

-Basically, the kit connects to the Mini PCIe Slot where the wireless card connects inside the laptop on one end.
-On the other end, you get a full x16 slot where you can install a desktop grade graphics card.
+The kit connects to the Mini PCIe Slot, where the wireless card connects inside the laptop on one end.
+Conversely, you get a full x16 slot to install a desktop-grade graphics card.